woman practicing self love for building confidence and emotional well-being

 If you have been taught that loving yourself is vain, then learn this today, self-love is not selfish, it is sacred.

 It is what allows you to heal.
-To grow.
-To show up for others.
+To grow and show up for others.
 To become the version of yourself you were always meant to be.

 Add a Comment